cortex-js/cortexjs.io/docs/compute-engine/api.md

 side-effect-free.
 Intended to flag calls to undefined functions in tools such as notebooks; intersect with [Expression.freeVariables](#freevariables) to drop deliberate multiplication of defined values.

+Only parenthesized-group application is detected: a symbol juxtaposed with a matrix environment (`\mathrm{Eigenvalues}\begin{pmatrix}…`) is not reported, since a matrix never reaches the symbol-with-delimiter juxtaposition analysis.

 ####### latex